mxeng-test-student-organisation/mcp/README.md

 # Microcontroller Project Repository

+###Hit [Download Zip](https://github.com/rmhowie/mcp/archive/master.zip) in the top right to get the latest code.

+###Cheatsheets and tutorials available in the documentation repository:

-This repo contains documentation and code examples for the second year microcontroller project unit.
+This repository contains the code for the second year mechatronics unit microcontroller project.

-### Cheat Sheets:
-[Bit Manipulation](bit_manipulation.md) (writing to ports; setting, clearing and toggling bits; bit shift notation; config registers)

-### Notes:
-You can fork this repository (top right button) to start working on your own copy of this code (and docs).
+You can fork this repository (top right button) to start working on your own copy of this code.
-If you have changes that will benefit everyone you can submit a pull request to get them added here.
+If you have changes that will benefit everyone you can submit a pull request to get them back here.

 Remember to attribute any code excerpts you use in your own projects (MIT license terms).